AgileVentures/AgileVentures/PREMIUM_ONBOARDING.md

 Checking User Represented Correctly on Site
 -------------------------------------------

-Assuming the sign up process has gone off correctly, the new member shoul be visible in the list of Premium members:
+Assuming the sign up process has gone off correctly, the new member should be visible in the list of Premium members:

 https://www.agileventures.org/premium_members